 What can I do if the camera is not showing in Device Manager?

 - Press Cortana’s Windows key + Q hotkey.

-- Input the keyword ‘troubleshoot’ in the search box.
+- Input the keyword troubleshoot in the search box, and select Troubleshoot Settings.

 - Press the Run this troubleshooter button for the Hardware and Devices troubleshooter.

-- Then users can go through the resolutions presented by the troubleshooter.
-Select the Apply this fix option for the resolutions provided.
+- Then go through the resolutions presented by the troubleshooter, and select the Apply this fix option for the solutions provided.

+How do I reinstall my camera driver in Device Manager?
 It might also be the case that the webcam’s driver is missing, antiquated, or corrupted.
-The quickest way to fix a webcam driver issue is to add the freeware Driver Booster 6 to Windows.
-C

-4. Manually Add the Webcam to Device Manager
+3. Manually add the webcam to the Device Manager

-- First, users will need to open Run with the Windows key + R keyboard shortcut.
+- How do I add a camera to Device Manager?
+First, open Run with the Windows key + R keyboard shortcut.

-- Input ‘devmgmt.msc’ within Run’s Open text box and click OK to open Device Manager.
+- Input devmgmt.msc within Run’s open text box and click OK.

-- Then click View > Show hidden devices.
+- Then click View, then Show hidden devices.

-- Click Action and select Add legacy hardware to open the window shown directly below.
+- Click Action and select Add legacy hardware.

 - Select the Install hardware that I manually select from a list option, and click the Next button.

-- Thereafter, select the webcam that’s missing from Device Manager; and press the Next button.
+- Afterward, select the webcam missing from Device Manager; and press the Next button.

 - Restart Windows after adding the webcam.